 Your seaming yarn will disappear into the crochet fabric.
 Even with my bright pink, contrasting yarn, the stitches have sunk down into the crochet fabric.

-Many crocheters do not want to sew their blocks together, they prefer to actually use a crochet hook for joining.
+Many crocheters do not want to sew their blocks together with a tapestry needle.
+They prefer to actually use a crochet hook for joining granny squares.

 Single Crochet Join Method:

 - Once you have decided on the layout of your squares, simply place adjacent squares together, wrong sides facing together, then work a row of single crochet, inserting your hook into the edge stitches of each square before making the single crochet stitch.